 One of the most magnificent things to see at Bamburgh Castle is the view.
 That’s the view from the Castle itself over the Northumberland Coast, out to Holy Island and the Farne Islands and also the view of the castle from Bamburgh Beach.
 The castle is a beacon from many miles away and is especially striking at dawn or sunset from the beach.

 There’s a lot to see at Bamburgh and we recommend arriving early (book your tickets online here.
-It’s possible to buy tickets in person on the day – yes even in 2020, but buying online saves lining up) bringing a picnic, or planning to visit the onsite tea room and spending most of the day here.
+It’s possible to buy tickets in person on the day, but buying online saves lining up) bringing a picnic, or planning to visit the onsite tea room and spending most of the day here.
 It’s our top thing to do in Bamburgh.

 Make time to see these highlights of Bamburgh Castle